fatiando/community/GOVERNANCE.md

 Member (appointed by the Council) until they feel that the mentorship is no longer required.

-> The initial Steering Council was appointed by the BDFL (Leonardo Uieda) in
-> 2022.

 If a Council member becomes inactive in the project for a period of one year, they will be considered for removal from the Council.
 Before removal, the inactive Member will be approached by the BDFL to see if